Magickbase/gwscan-discord-bot/README.md

   `
 ```

-It is a composible query based on schema designed in GwScan Public API Service and flexible for various applications, you can inspect the schema in [schema.graphql](https://github.com/Magickbase/godwoken_explorer/blob/main/docs/schema.graphql), or viwe it with a graphql explorer connected to the service.
+It is a composable query based on schema designed in GwScan Public API Service and flexible for various applications, you can inspect the schema in [schema.graphql](https://github.com/Magickbase/godwoken_explorer/blob/main/docs/schema.graphql), or view it with a graphql explorer connected to the service.

-Here we query basic fields of an account and get a response as follows,
+Here we query the basic fields of an account and get a response as follows,

 ```json
 {